Miradouro De Santa Iria

 Scooter in the Azores

-If you’re planning to drive a car instead, don’t forget that most cars in Europe have a manual transmission (stick shift, if you’re American).
+If you’re planning to drive a car instead, don’t forget that most cars in the Azores have a manual transmission (stick shift, if you’re American).
 That includes rentals, so if you need an automatic, you’ll probably want to book one in advance to ensure it’s available.

 Unlike the American family beside me who’d just realised that (a) the car they’d rented was a manual, (b) they didn’t know how to drive it, and (c) the company didn’t have any automatics left.
 I rode away to the sound of raised voices filling the morning air.